Vypersan/project-hakai/README.md

 This repo servers as a wiki / intel page containing the general idea of what it contains.

 # Notice
 No one is allowed to share, modify, re-distribute or otherwise spread, send, share the code, it's contents, it's files or any other "Data" from any of these projects.
-I will not respond to in-depth questions about the workings, provide code snippets or provide access.
+I will not respond to in-depth questions about the workings, provide code snippets or provide access to individuals, non-ethical groups / "Squads" or anyone with malicious intent due to the privacy concerns this project can pose.

 All rights reserved &copy; 2022 - 2025